jkga/opr/README.md

 // enable or disable debugging using the debug function opr.debug(true)

-// read profile from default platforms (github, bitbucket) opr.read()
+// read profile from default platforms (github, gitlab, bitbucket) opr.read()

 // return the first successfull result in JSON format